 By taking the therapeutic experience out of the traditional office environment — and by focusing the patient’s attention on interacting with one of nature’s most majestic creatures, equine-assisted therapy allows both patients and professionals to gain insights into the patient’s behaviors and motivations.
 This innovative form of experiential therapy teaches people about themselves, allows recognition of dysfunctional patterns of behavior, and helps define healthy relationships.

 Equine-assisted therapy occurs in a small-group setting, facilitated by a certified equine-assisted therapist and a trained professional therapist.
-The process involves establishing a relationship with a horse on the ground and then evolves into the nurturing of that relationship, which may or may not culminate in actual riding in a contained area.
+The process involves establishing a relationship with a horse on the ground and then evolves into the nurturing of that relationship.

 At the closing of the equine-assisted therapy session, patients are provided time to process the experience with the therapists and integrate the insights into their treatment plan.